AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md

 ## Add visualizations to a panel

-1. Open the Analysis Workspace project where you want to add a visualization.
+1. Open the Workspace project where you want to add a visualization.

 1. Use any of the following methods to add the visualization: